Joe Bini

 Joe Bini (born Giuseppe Gaetano Bini; 1963) is an American film editor.

 Life

-Bini was born in San Mateo, California to Aurora Cerro Bini and Louis John Bini.
+Bini, who lives in London, was born in San Mateo, California to Aurora Cerro Bini and Louis John Bini.
 As a film editor, he has collaborated with Werner Herzog on twenty-seven documentaries and feature films in twenty years, including: Little Dieter Needs to Fly (1997), Invincible (2001), Grizzly Man (2005), Rescue Dawn (2007), and Encounters at the End of the World (2007), which was nominated for the Academy Award for Best Documentary Feature.

 Bini edited Lynne Ramsay's We Need to Talk About Kevin (2011) for BBC Films and Independent and American Honey (2016) with director Andrea Arnold.
 He edited the 2017 film You Were Never Really Here, directed by Ramsay.
+Bini was also an editor for the Peabody Award-winning documentary All the Beauty and the Bloodshed that was released in 2022.

-He is father to Elia Bini (born in Tyumen, Siberia) whose mother is Caitlin Bini.
+He is the father of Elia Bini, of San Francisco, California, whose mother is Caitlin Bini, also in San Francisco.
 Joe is currently married to filmmaker Maya Hawke.

 Sundance Film Festival

 Bini was a member of the Jury in the Documentary category for the 2006 Sundance Film Festival.
 He also won the 2008 Documentary Editing Award for editing Roman Polanski: Wanted and Desired.